qazwsxal/sol-gate/README.md

 Development of backend is as can be expected, edit code and see if it works etc.

 ### Frontend
-Thankfully you don't need to know Rust for this! sol-gate's frontend is a react app that can be developed and iterated on as any other.
+Thankfully you don't need to know Rust for this! sol-gate's frontend is a SvelteKit app that can be developed and iterated on as any other.

-You can use the `react-scripts` dev server to speed up iteration.
+You can use the npm dev server to speed up iteration.
 In one terminal run:
 ```shell
 cargo run